shreyask92/Kaggle-Titanic/README.md

 # Titanic
-Notebook from Kaggle competition "Titanic: Machine Learning from Disaster".
-This version uses Keras for predictions using a simlple NN.
+Notebook from Kaggle competition "Titanic: Machine Learning from Disaster". shows an approach for prediction of survival of a person on the Titanic.
+It gives a comparison of Neural Network (NN) using Sequential Model from Keras API for TensorFlow and Random Forest Classifier (RF) from scikit-learn.

+Further, I will be using Hyperparameter Opimization technique, Grid Search for the NN model and Random Search for RF model.

 Link to Kaggle Profile - https://www.kaggle.com/shreyask92